Yacht Isabela II sailing in the Galapagos Islands, Ecuador

 Average GRT: Approximately 140,000.

-What you’ll never, ever see in the Galapagos: those large cruise line ships so common in the Mediterranean and the Caribbean.
-These gargantuan vessels dwarf even the Large Ship category, reaching high up with anywhere up to eighteen decks!
-The largest of these cruise ships is longer than a nuclear-powered aircraft carrier and boasts a capacity of around 5,000 passengers.
-Though, some even carry 6,800 passengers!
+Large cruise line ships, ubiquitous in the Mediterranean and Caribbean, will never be seen in the Galapagos.
+These massive boats surpass even the Large Ship category, reaching heights of up to eighteen decks!
+The largest of these cruise ships has a capacity of roughly 5,000 people and is longer than a nuclear-powered aircraft carrier.
+Some even transport 6,800 people!

 Large Ships